Using the Excel SUMIFS Function with Multiple Criteria – 5 Examples

 1. Can I use SUMIFS with multiple criteria on different worksheets or workbooks?

 Yes, you can use the SUMIFS function within multiple worksheets.
-But while using the different workbooks, you need to keep opening both workbooks.
+Keep both workbooks open.

 2. What happens if no matching criteria are found in the SUMIFS formula?